sykesm/kubernetes-cpi-release/README.md

 For the time being, a [patch](src/patches/mount-rundir-without-mounter.diff) is being applied to correct this behavior.

-##### Requires Privileged Container
+##### Privileged Container Required

-In its current form, the BOSH agent still attempts to run actions in the container that require `CAP_SYS_ADMIN`.
+In its current form, the BOSH agent attempts to run actions in the container that require `CAP_SYS_ADMIN`.
 At some point we need to identify what these privileged actions are and whether or not they make sense when containerized.

 #### Stable IP Addresses and Disk Management